MoserMichael/dockerdashphp/notes/notes-talk.md

     http://0.0.0.0:9000/images.php

-The Fedora image has just been pulled, and is now listed as a local image.
+The ubuntu image has just been pulled, and is now listed as a local image.

-Let's press at the 'Create Container' link near the 'fedora image'
+Let's press at the 'Create Container' link near the 'ubuntu image'

 We will run the container in "detached mode" - meaning that it will run in the background, as a daemon process.